morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 -----

-##### `chipset - Realtek rtl8812bu - supported in-kernel since Linux kernel 6.2 (2023) but kernel 6.12 (2024) is recommended due to stability and performance enhancements.`
+##### `chipset - Realtek rtl8812bu - supported in-kernel since Linux kernel 6.2 (2023) but kernel 6.12 (2024) or later is recommended due to numerous stability and performance enhancements.`

 Note: The in-kernel driver for this chipset is part of rtw88.
 The name of the driver is rtw88_8822bu.
-This driver has been improved greatly over the last year and, as of kernel 6.12, is in really good shape.
+This driver has been improved greatly over the year 2024 and, as of kernel 6.12, is in really good shape.
 If you use a distro that uses a kernel older than 6.12, then I would recommend that you choose an adapter with a different chipset.

-Important: Currently incompatible with OpenWRT.
-Right now and probably until the 2025 or 2026 version of OpenWRT, the only dual or tri-band, WiFi 5, 6 or 7 chipsets that are supported are the mt7921au, mt7612u and mt7610u (also the mt7925 but no adapters are on the market yet).

 ```
 >============================<